SAFEGUARDING YOUR PAYMENTS

 Keralan food tends to be quite complex in preparation and based on coconut, egg, banana, rice, pulses, various vegetables including beetroot, cabbage, carrots, jackfruit, onions in combinations of curry and salads.
 Always interesting and delicious.
 Fresh fish is generally small and fried in spices including prawns and other seafood.

 Food in Karnataka is similar but probably more recognisable as what we know in the West as Indian food.
 The dhosa and thali or South Indian meal are probably the two most iconic dishes of the region.

 It is an Indian custom to eat with the fingers of the right hand only.
+This is an art that you may wish to learn!
 However, you will usually be offered cutlery.
 There may be occasions when cutlery is not available so you might wish to bring your own.

 Tap water is definitely NOT DRINKABLE in India

-We will provide all drinking water while travelling in the tour vehicle, which will be taken from a portable water filter.
-By using a portable water filter instead of countless plastic bottles of water, we will be helping to cut single plastic use in India, plastic water bottles being the most common item.
+We will provide all bottled filtered drinking water while travelling in the tour vehicle, which will be taken from a portable water filter for your water bottles.
 Or you can purchase a tap water filtering bottle such as:https://www.nomadtravel.co.uk/travel-store/travel-hygiene/water-purification/aqua-pure-traveller-filter-bottle

 Plastic straws are now banned in India, so you will be given a paper straw with your drinks, that may unravel while you’re drinking!
 You may want to bring your own re-usable straw.